bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines/erb-and-beyond.md

 ## Custom Helpers

-If you'd like to add your own custom template helpers, you can use the `helper` DSL within builder plugins.
+If you'd like to add your own custom template helpers, you can use the `helper` <abbr title="Domain-Specific Language">DSL</abbr> within builder plugins.
 [Read this documentation to learn more](/docs/plugins/helpers).

 Alternatively, you could open up the `Helpers` class and define additional methods: